Adaptive Boundary Control of the Kuramoto-Sivashinsky Equation Under Intermittent Sensing: Introduction

+In this work, we study boundary stabilization for \eqref{KS} under intermittent sensing, in the presence of the bounded space- and time-dependent perturbation $f$.
+More specifically, we extend the adaptive Lyapunov-based approach in \cite{ACC23-KS} to the perturbed case, when an upper bound on the norm of $f$ is either known or unknown.
+In the former case, we establish $L^2$-input-to-state stability \cite{ISS_PDE} with respect to $f$, while in the latter case, we establish only $L^2$-global uniform ultimate boundedness.
+On the other hand, under full state measurement, we simplify our design to achieve convergence to arbitrarily-small neighborhoods of the origin, even if we ignore an upper bound on the norm of $f$.
+Notably, the presence of perturbations prevents us from establishing the same properties under full and intermittent sensing, different from the unperturbed case, where $L^2$ global exponential stability of the origin is guaranteed under both scenarios.

 The rest of the paper is organized as follows.
-In Section \ref{Problem formulation}, we describe the considered intermittent sensing scenario, the boundary control locations, as well as the hypotheses that hold throughout the paper.
-In Section \ref{Sec.Result}, we present our main results.
-In Section \ref{proofs}, we present the proofs of our main results.
-Finally, in Section \ref{numerical}, we illustrate our theoretical results via numerical simulations.
+Problem formulation is in Section \ref{Problem formulation}.
+The proposed adaptive controller as well as key Lyapunov inequalities are in Section \ref{preliminaries}.
+The results are in Sections \ref{results} and \ref{GpA}.
+Finally, numerical simulations are in Section \ref{numerical}.